Skip to content

 Helps add important nutrients to your diet

-Focusing on adding nutrient dense food to meals and snacks, rather than focusing on what to take away, means that things like vegetables and fruits that most of us are missing are added to our diets.
+Focusing on adding nutrient-dense foods to meals and snacks, rather than focusing on what to take away, means that things like vegetables and fruits that most of us are missing are added to our diets.

 Feel full and satisfied after eating

-Eating carbohydrate rich foods alone can lead to a spike in blood sugar, leaving us feeling hungry again shortly after eating.
-Adding foods rich in protein, fiber and healthy fats help us feel satisfied as well as feel full for longer.
+Eating carbohydrate-rich foods alone can lead to a spike in blood sugar, leaving us feeling hungry again shortly after eating.
+Adding foods rich in protein, fibre, and healthy fats helps us feel satisfied as well as feel full for longer.

 Adds variety to your diet